brianstepnitz/brianstepnitz/README.md

 ## Hi there 👋

+Welcome to my profile.
+My name is Brian Stepnitz.
+I am a father, scholar, hobbyist, and volunteer located in the Baltimore-Washington metro area of Maryland, USA.

+I am also an experienced software engineer and systems analyst.
+I thrive in research and development environments where pioneering research meets practical applications.
+My core passions include modeling and simulation, machine learning, and data science.

+I am eager to contribute to a dynamic, dedicated team to deliver innovative, impactful solutions for complex, analytical challenges.
+Feel free to reach out if you'd like to collaborate or chat about technology, research, or analysis.

+Thanks for looking and have a wonderful day!

 <!--
 **brianstepnitz/brianstepnitz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.